redhat-developer/odo/docs/website/docs/command-reference/registry.md

 when adding the registry to the preferences with `odo preference add registry <name> <url>`)
 * `--filter <term>` to list the Devfile for which the term is found in the devfile name or description

-By default, the name, registry and description of the Devfile stacks are displayed on a table.
+By default, the name, registry, description and versions of the Devfile stacks are displayed on a table.

-This flag lets you change the content of the output:
+The flags below let you change the content of the output:

 * `--details` to display details about the Devfile stacks
 * `-o json` to output the information in a JSON format